Saj1234/llm-document-analysis/README.md

    ```bash
      docker run --name llm-mongodb -d --network llm-network mongodb/mongodb-community-server:latest
    ```
-   in the above command, make sure to give the container a name via --name argument.
-When connecting to MongoDB database, the connection URL will need be referenced by this name.
-In the command above it is using the container name as `llm-mongodb` hence the connection URL will have to be `mongodb://{mongodb-container-name}:27017` which in this case it will be `mongodb://llm-mongodb:27017`
+   Make sure to give the container a name via --name argument like in the command above.
+When connecting to MongoDB database, the connection URL will need to be referenced by this name.
+In the command above it is using the container name as `llm-mongodb`, hence the connection URL will have to be `mongodb://{mongodb-container-name}:27017` which in this case `mongodb://llm-mongodb:27017`

    - **Running the app container**
-   Make sure to give the same network name that given in the MongoDB docker container run command. `--network llm-network` The API app willbe exposed via port 5000
+   Make sure to give the same network name that was given in the MongoDB docker container run command. `--network llm-network`

+   The API app will be exposed via port 5000

    ```bash
     docker run --network llm-network -it -p 5000:5000 app_image_id